GerHobbelt/libdiagnostics/README.md

 ## Performance

-`libdiagnostics` rides on top of known-good high performance logging libraries, such as `spdlog`.
+`libdiagnostics` borrows techniques from known-good high performance logging libraries, such as `spdlog`.

 ## Configurable... when?

 None of this log4j craziness!
 The selectable output channels (HTML file + images, etc.), plain text file, syslog, ...) are largely set up at compile time by specifying the desired preprocessor `#define`s.
 This is the *superset* of output modes for `libdiagnostics`.
 At run-time (through a configuration file or other means provided by the application using this library) these preselected output channels can be turned ON or OFF and FILTERED, i.e. their output *further restricted* to a specified subset of the raw output fed to the `libdiagnostics` library by the application using our library.

-These (optional) *filters* are kept *simple* for performance reasons: when an end user desires further filtering/processing of the diagnostics output, they are invited to do so in their diagnostics viewing environment instead: we DO NOT ish to slow down the application with fancy filtering means applied to every log/diagnostics statement we are passed!
+These (optional) *filters* are kept *simple* for performance reasons: when an end user desires further filtering/processing of the diagnostics output, they are invited to do so in their diagnostics viewing environment instead: we DO NOT wish to slow down the application with fancy filtering means applied to every log/diagnostics statement we are passed!